Unity-Technologies/UnityRenderStreaming/Packages/com.unity.renderstreaming/Documentation~/en/faq.md

 The browser version might be too old.
 Make sure that the latest version is installed.

-### Web app doesn't run on iOS Safari
+### Web app doesn't run on Safari browser

 Check the web server's [startup options](webserver.md).
 In **Safari** and **iOS Safari**, WebRTC features cannot be used with **http**.
 Instead, **https** must be used.

 ### Unity's initial startup fails

+Confirm you're using a `Graphics API` and compare [requirements](https://docs.unity3d.com/Packages/com.unity.webrtc@latest/en/overview.html) of `com.unity.webrtc`.
 Make sure you're using a graphics card that supports **Nvcodec**.
 Also confirm that the latest graphics driver version is installed.
 See also: `com.unity.webrtc` documentation.

-And currently, this package supports only `Direct3D11`.
-If you select other API, the initialization process will fail.

 ### Web server fails to run